convertigo/c8oprj-lib-baserow/readme.md

 ### forms_AddRow

-Add a row to a Baserow table.
+Add or update a row to a Baserow table.
 Each column of the table must have the same name as the technicalID of a field on the form.
 Forms fields can be any type, but usually select lists are mapped on Baserow Linked Columns.

 **variables**